White House renews pressure on railroads over paid sick leave

 CSX CSX.O announced on Tuesday that it had reached a deal with two railroad unions regarding paid sick leave, the sticking point in last year's contract dispute between 12 rail unions and U.S. freight railroads.

-CSX has said it will continue to pursue agreements with the remaining 10 unions.
+Asked whether the White House played a role, CSX said on Thursday it appreciates the "administration's engagement on this matter" and that it will continue to pursue agreements with the remaining 10 unions.
 Union Pacific, BNSF and Norfolk Southern do not currently offer workers paid sick leave.

 On Dec.
 2, Biden signed legislation to block a railroad strike that could have wrecked the nation's economy, upsetting unions that had been negotiating for months.
 At the time, Biden pledged to secure paid sick leave for American workers "before it's all over."